toita86/toita86/README.md

 ## 📜 My Origin Story

 I started in mechanics and mechatronics – think gears, wires, and hands-on stuff.
 But somewhere along the way, I fell in love with code.
-Fast forward:

-💥 Switched to Computer Science

-🖥️ Graduated

-🎓 Got into a Master’s
+Fast forward i have switched to Computer Science, graduated and got into a Master’s.

 ---